xing-liu123/Dev-Assessment/README.md

 Because this assessment is very open ended, there are many ways to do the tasks so for most of the tasks, there is no right or wrong way to do things.

+To submit your project, please commit your code to Github (preferred) or another version control platform and share a link to your repository in our application.

+**_Once again, we would like to emphasize this take home assessment is designed to be challenging and we do not expect you to be able to do the entire thing._**

 ## Context

 For this take home assessment, we are building an animal training management app!
 Our job for the app, is to build out backend functionality to manage different users, animals, and training logs.
 Schemas for these data models can be found in `Schemas.md`